pubpub/platform/infrastructure/terraform/environments/global_aws/README.md

-# Global terraform state module
+# Global configurations

 This module should generally be created by an admin, and not applied or updated by a machine user.

+## Creation of the terraform state bucket

 1. Uncomment the code creating this bucket; comment the backend block
 1. terraform init